ahhdem/gearphite/README.md

 # Introduction

-Gearphite is a fork of Graphios to support processing of nagios performance data from a mod_gearman queue as well as nagios spool directory.
+Gearphite is a fork of Graphios to support processing of nagios performance data from a mod_gearman queue or nagios spool directory.

-Instead of sending to graphite, it sends a opentsdb daemon.
+Instead of sending to graphite, it sends to a opentsdb daemon.

 # Requirements

 * A working nagios / icinga server
 * A working opentsdb install and running tsd daemon
-* Python 2.4 or later
+* Python 2.4 or later, 2.6 reccomended
 * working mod_gearman setup, with perfdata=yes

 # License